 In some cases, uterine abnormalities or health conditions may raise your risk of miscarriage.
 Thankfully, knowing if you have any of these conditions means you can work closely with your doctor to take the best route in decreasing the effects of these issues on your pregnancy.

-When these diseases are undiagnosed or poorly managed, they drastically increase the risk of fertility issues, recurrent miscarriage and a range of other intrauterine concerns including growth restriction.
+When these diseases are undiagnosed or poorly managed, they drastically increase the risk of fertility issues, recurrent miscarriage, and a range of other intrauterine concerns including growth restriction.

-Just up front we’d like to mention that any type of excessive drug or alcohol intake will increase a range of risks during pregnancy, including, but not limited to, chances of miscarriage.
+Just up front, we’d like to mention that any type of excessive drug or alcohol intake will increase a range of risks during pregnancy, including, but not limited to, chances of miscarriage.

 If you feel you may be at risk of excessive use of substances, speak to your doctor about treatment plans and the best options for a successful pregnancy.

 Women whose body mass index (BMI) was classified as overweight by the World Health Organisation (WHO) standards correlated with an increased reoccurrence of miscarriage .

-Menstrual disorders, infertility, and sporadic pregnancy loss are associated with women who fall into higher BMI, and complications later in pregnancy including gestational diabetes, hypertension, preeclampsia, thromboembolism, and antepartum stillbirth all increase with higher BMI.
+Menstrual disorders, infertility, and sporadic pregnancy loss are associated with women who fall into higher BMI, and complications later in pregnancy — including gestational diabetes, hypertension, preeclampsia, thromboembolism, and antepartum stillbirth — all increase with higher BMI.

 If you feel that your BMI may put you at risk for any of these, we’d recommend speaking with your doctor about weight management or precautions you can take prior to and during your pregnancy.
 A program like Juniper's Weight Reset Program can also help you reach a healthy weight through medication, health coaching, and regular 1-on-1 check-ins with a GP.

-When it comes to the process of supporting new life, it’s understandably easy to worry that something may go wrong, and to err on the side of caution more often than not.
+When it comes to the process of supporting new life, it’s understandably easy to worry that something may go wrong and to err on the side of caution more often than not.

-If you have questions about common symptoms and signs during pregnancy, such as bleeding and cramping, speak to your obstetrician or midwife because we believe you’ll rest more easily knowing you’ve acted on your concerns.
-They should be able to give you the rundown on what you can expect and what’s not so normal.
+If you have any concerns or questions, we encourage you to see your doctor, obstetrician or midwife because we believe you’ll rest more easily knowing you’ve acted on your concerns.
+They should be able to give you the rundown on what you can expect during pregnancy and what’s not so normal.

 That said, here are some common warning signs which warrant a visit to your doctor ASAP.